How Long Do You Think It's Gonna Last?: Background

 Big Red Machine is an American supergroup formed by musicians Aaron Dessner and Justin Vernon in 2008.
 Dessner is best known as the guitarist of the American indie rock band the National, whereas Vernon the vocalist of American indie folk band Bon Iver.
 Big Red Machine released their self-titled debut studio album on August 31, 2018, to positive reviews.
 Since Big Red Machine, Dessner and Vernon have worked with R.E.M.'s Michael Stipe on the track "No Time for Love Like Now" (2019), covered Aimee Mann's "Wise Up" (2020), and more.
 In August 2020, Bon Iver released a song called "AUATC" featuring Bruce Springsteen, Jenny Lewis, and Jenn Wasner.

+Development for their second studio album began in spring 2019.
 In December 2020, Dessner revealed that American singer-songwriter Taylor Swift, who he had worked with on her eighth studio album Folklore, had written two songs, "Closure" and "Dorothea", for Big Red Machine's forthcoming project.
 However, the songs landed on her ninth studio album, Evermore, instead.